SceneFormer: Indoor Scene Generation with Transformers: Method

-The output embedding is then converted to $N$ logits with a linear layer, where $N$ is the number of possible quantized values.
-Each network is trained independently using a cross entropy loss.
+The output embedding is converted to $N$ logits with a linear layer, where $N$ is the number of possible quantized values.
+Each network is trained independently with a cross entropy loss.

-\paragraph{Inference} During inference, the properties of the object are generated in the order of category, orientation, location and dimension.
+\paragraph{Inference} During inference, properties of objects are generated in the order of class category, orientation, location and dimension.
 Once a new token is generated, the corresponding sequence is appended with the new token and given as input to the next model.
 The location and dimension models are run three times each, to obtain three different output tokens $(x, y, z)$ and $(l, w, h)$ respectively.

-We use probabilistic nucleus sampling (top-\textit{p} sampling) on the outputs of the category model with $p=0.9$, and pick the token with the maximum score from the other 3 models.
+We use probabilistic nucleus sampling (top-\textit{p} sampling) on the category model outputs with $p=0.9$, and pick the token with the maximum score from the other 3 models.
 If any model outputs a stop token, the sequence is terminated.